fleetingbytes/shell-scripts/notes-on-mktemp.md

 This suggests that it makes only sense to use `[-p tmpdir]` in conjunction with the `[-t prefix]` option as a fallback in case TMPDIR is not set.
 As if `[-t prefix [-p tmpdir]]` was in the synopsis.
-This is not the case and mktemp happily accepts the *-p* option alone.
+This is not the case and mktemp will happily accept the *-p* option alone.

 The *-p* option is not any kind of fallback.
-With it, mktemp simply ignores whether the TMPDIR environment variable is set or not and tries to interpret the given templates as paths relative to the tmpdir set by the -p option.
+With it, mktemp simply ignores whether the TMPDIR environment variable is set or not and tries to interpret the given templates (or the generated template) as paths relative to the tmpdir set by the -p option.
-That is, unless we also use the -t option and at least one template argument (see testcases 10, 20)
+That is, unless we also use the -p option, the -t option, and at least one template argument (see testcases 10, 20)

 Instead of such details, all that the description needs to say here (but does not say!) is this: